You can explore the community and search for solutions without joining. If you want to post or receive email notifications, you'll need to sign up.

 Note: Totals do not reflect any posts that were deleted by you or by a moderator.Activity section

 All the threads and forum articles that you participated in, voted for, or are subscribed to appear on your Activity section.

 From the Edit profile view, you can:

 You can delete your profile from this community, but keep in mind that it will also be deleted on all communities that use this profile.
-The communities that use this profile are Microsoft Community and Microsoft Training, Certification, and Program Support Community.
+The communities that use this profile are Microsoft Community, Microsoft Training Support Community, and Microsoft Small Business Community.

 When you delete your profile, all of your posts, awards, votes, and subscriptions will be permanently disassociated from your profile.
 The profile name will become “A.User” and the profile details and signature line will be removed.